edburns/blog-jekyll/_posts/2022-02-15-javaland-2022-picks.md

 My own interviews with [Rockstar Programmers](https://ridingthecrest.com/) support the observation that mastery of tools is the single most important skill in the Rockstar programmer's toolbox.
 This session from [Bouke Nijhuis](https://twitter.com/BoukeNijhuis), gives you tips for mastery of the most masterful Java IDE.

-#### 11:00 - 11:40 - Wintergarten - Increase Your Productivity with IntelliJ
+#### 11:00 - 11:40 - Wintergarten - From Zero to Spring Boot Hero with GitHub Codespaces

 Have you heard of GitHub codespaces?
 Well, [Sandra Ahlgrimm](https://twitter.com/sKriemhild) is a past master of this transformative developer technology.
 She joins forces with [Martin Lippert](http://twitter.com/martinlippert) to show how to become super productive with CodeSpaces and Spring Boot.